Prat13k/Youtube_BetaHex/README.md

 # Youtube_BetaHex
 This repository contains the Code files from the youtube channel of BetaHex.
-If you want you can watch all his videos on his youtube channel
+If you want you can watch all his videos on his youtube channel.

 I completed all this projects for practice purpose. you can find all the projects on Yotube @Betahex with proper explanation.